EngineerBetter/engineerbetter-hugo/content/blog/engineerbetter-x-container-solutions.md

 By comparison Container Solutions' approach of swinging for the fences has resulted in a business that is significantly larger, despite being a mere year older.

-**Becoming part of Container Solutions allows EngineerBetter to be more bold, and amplify everything it does.**
+Becoming part of **Container Solutions allows EngineerBetter amplify everything it does.**

 ## On my soapbox